Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Developers of custom storage controller hardware now have a standardized and well-documented system for developing custom drivers.
 The driver structure, the details about the routines to be implemented and the "recipe" for embedding the driver within the Nextor kernel are provided so that no more reverse-engineering is needed.

-The driver main purpose is to enumerate and access storage devices, but it also contains some extensibility points to add custom BASIC statements (via CALL command), extended BIOS commands, or a timer interrupt service routine.
+The driver's main purpose is to enumerate and access storage devices, but it also contains some extensibility points to add custom BASIC statements (via CALL commands), extended BIOS commands, or a timer interrupt service routine.

 The following resources are available for Nextor device driver developers: